Forrest C. Shaklee: Formative years

 In 1912 Shaklee read about the discoveries of Polish scientist Casimir Funk who isolated natural substances he dubbed "vitamins".
-Shaklee began corresponding with Funk and expressed interest in developing practical applications from Funk’s research.
+Shaklee began corresponding with Funk and expressed interest in developing practical applications from Funk's research.

-After graduating in June 1915 from Palmer College of Chiropractic Medicine, Shaklee created "Shaklee’s Vitalized Minerals," the first multivitamin formulated in the United States.
+After graduating in June 1915 from Palmer College of Chiropractic, Shaklee created "Shaklee’s Vitalized Minerals," the first multivitamin formulated in the United States.
 He began selling his supplement to patients.

 In this same year, Shaklee married Ruth Chapin whom he met at a church function.
 In 1916, at 22 years of age, Shaklee purchased his first medical clinic.
 A year later, the couple gave birth to their first son, Forrest Jr.

 In 1918, the Shaklee family moved 30 mi to Fort Dodge, Iowa where Shaklee opened his second and much larger facility.
 Equipped with 32 treatment rooms and a 15-bed sanatorium, Shaklee began treating large volumes of patients for nutritional deficiencies.

-In December 1921, Shaklee’s second son, Raleigh, was born.
+In December 1921, Shaklee's second son, Raleigh, was born.
 Shaklee was very involved with his local church.
 In 1928 a new church opened in Portland, Iowa and he was asked to be its full-time pastor on Sundays.
 In 1929 church elders officially ordained Shaklee as a minister.

 Growing interest in nutrition

-In the winter of 1929, a fire destroyed Shaklee’s Iowa clinic.
+In the winter of 1929, a fire destroyed Shaklee's Iowa clinic.
 Instead of rebuilding, Shaklee decided to see the country.
 He reached Eugene, Oregon where he knew with the rich soils and favorable conditions, he could grow quality herbs and vegetables for his nutritional supplements.
 However, the rain impacted his health so he then relocated to Oakland, California.
 In Oakland, Shaklee continued his study between the relationship of nutrition and human health.
-In addition to ongoing research, Shaklee’s reputation grew and he frequently lectured to large crowds regarding nutrition and the use of vitamins.
+In addition to ongoing research, Shaklee's reputation grew and he frequently lectured to large crowds regarding nutrition and the use of vitamins.

 Up to 1933 Shaklee continued his education and earned three different degrees: Professor of Chiropractic, Doctor of Naturopathy and Doctor of Divinity.
 Shaklee opened the Shaklee Clinic in Oakland, California in 1935 while also on the faculty as a professor of biochemistry at the California Chiropractic College.

 Thoughtsmanship

-In 1941, his wife Ruth was killed by an automobile whilst crossing a street.
+In 1941, his wife Ruth was killed by an automobile while crossing a street.
 While taking time to mourn, Shaklee developed a philosophy of "Thoughtsmanship" which was centered on becoming more aware of one's emotions, surroundings and the moment.
-The modern term is mindfulness.
 Shaklee began writing a series of articles on the mind's influence on an individual's health and well-being.
 Shaklee wrote Thoughtsmanship in 1947.
 The concept became popular and Shaklee lectured on the subject in California.
 He published four volumes on Thoughtsmanship.